Scaling Sales Also Scales Your Problems

 “Not bad” becomes a reputational event when they start writing one-star reviews.

-Founders often focus on 10X growth targets as if growth is isolated from operations.
+Founders talk about 10X growth targets as if growth is isolated from operations.

 It ain’t.
 Growth is an accelerant.
 It does not distinguish between strengths and weaknesses.

-Before you push the throttle, know all your friction points.
+Before you tromp on the throttle, know all your friction points.

 Where do customers hesitate?